Hiker Wearing a Daypack on a Sunlit Forest Trail

 Three packs, three different kinds of beginners.

-The Osprey Daylite Plus s the smartest all-around choice if you want one pack that works for work, weekends, and light travel, and you want it to last.
+The Osprey Daylite Plus is the smartest all-around choice if you want one pack that works for work, weekends, and light travel, and you want it to last.
 The Deuter Speed Lite 21 is the better pick if your focus is the trail specifically and you want a pack that was actually designed for that environment.
 The Venture Pal 35L earns its place strictly as a travel companion or budget entry point, not a primary trail pack.

 The most important thing?
 Just go.
 The pack is not the reason your first hike will be good or bad.
 Your attitude, your company, and whether you remembered your water are what truly matter.